 To avoid restrictions in any geographical area, here we’ll only discuss items that aren’t regulated.

 31. Medical scrubs.
 Intended for use in hospitals, scrubs have become increasingly popular with people for personal protective purposes, and to protect other clothes while carrying out messy projects.

 32. Latex gloves.
 Also used for crafts and industrial purposes, demand for latex gloves has shot up as more people look for methods of reducing contact with unclean surfaces and areas.

 33. Face masks.
-Personal protective face masks of all kinds are seeing unprecedented popularity in 2020.
-The basic model market is saturated, but people are always kee to purchase those with unique designs.
+Personal protective face masks of all kinds are seeing unprecedented popularity.
+The basic model market is saturated, but people are always keen to purchase those with unique designs.

 Toys and hobbies

 An evergreen market to get yourself into which always has exciting new products coming out into circulation is toys and hobby products.

 It can prove a good earner with a strong potential for return custom.
 The secret in this niche is to have a very specific demographic in mind when creating your brand.